-Accounts Receivable - Accounts receivable arise from the Company's royalty revenue receivable for sales, net of estimated returns, of Inavir[®] and Relenza[®], and from its contract with HHS BARDA (see Note 6), and are reported at amounts expected to be collected in future periods.
-An allowance for uncollectible accounts will be recorded based on a combination of historical experience, aging analysis, and information on specific accounts, with related amounts not recorded as a reserve against revenue recognized.
+Accounts Receivable - Accounts receivable arise from the Company's royalty revenue receivable for sales, net of estimated returns, of Inavir® and Relenza®, and from its contract with the Department of Health and Human Services, Office of Biomedical Advanced Research and Development Authority ("HHS BARDA") (see Note 6), and are reported at amounts expected to be collected in future periods.
+An allowance for uncollectible accounts will be recorded based on a combination of historical experience, aging analysis, and information on specific accounts, with related amounts recorded as a reserve against revenue recognized.
 Account balances will be written off against the allowance after all means of collection have been exhausted and the potential for recovery is considered remote.